m-attila/simple_actor/README.md

 #### Other examples

 * `heavy_computation`

-Introduces how can be execute asynchronous request, and how can they modify the actor's state depend of their execution results.
+It introduces how can be executed an asynchronous request, and how the request can modify the actor's internal state according its execution result.

 * `message_broker_with_actor_consumers`

-Introduces a public-subscribe messaging example for several topics, where the topic handler and the subscribers are actors.
+It introduces a public-subscribe messaging example for several topics, where the topic handler and subscribers are actors.

 * `message_broker_with_dyn_consumers`

-Introduces a public-subscriber messaging example for several topics, similary as the previous example, but only the topic handler is an actor, the clients are simple dynamic trait implementations.
+It introduces a public-subscribe messaging example for several topics, similarly as in the previous example, but only the topic handler is an actor, clients are simple dynamic trait implementations.

 * `resource_pool`

-This example introduces a resource pool handler, where the clients send their callback functions to the actor.
+This example introduces a resource pool handler, where clients send their callback functions to the actor.
-This functions generate an asycnhronous operation, which uses the allocated resource.
-The resource pool handles a set of resources which can be permanent and temporary ones.
-The pool keeps the permanent resources and when the load in increasing, it creates temporary ones, with a given idle time threshold.
-After the load goes down, and the idle time has elapsed, temporary resources will be dropped.
+These callbacks can execute any asynchronous operation, which works with an allocated resource from the pool.
+The resource pool handles such resources which are usable either permanently or temporarily.
+Usually the pool keeps only permanent resources but when the load in increasing, on demand it can create temporary ones.
+After the load goes down again and the temporary resources are idle for a while, they will be disposed.

 * `sampler`

-This example shows, how can be attach schedulers to the actors.
-The schedulers transform timer events into messages which can be handled in the actors.
+This example shows how schedulers can be attached to actors.
+Schedulers transform timer events into messages which can be handled in the actors.

 ## Logging